limkokhole/duboku-downloader/win_64_source/ffmpeg-windows-build-helpers/README.md

 #### Note to build windows ffmpeg_minimal_ts_2_mp4.exe:

-[1] Try to familiar build ffmpeg for Linux first. ./configure --<your-options1> --<your-options2>; make -j4; This configure options will reflect on configure output section.
-E.g. parsers section means you can use --disable-parsers to disable all parsers while add --enable-parser(without 's')=xxx,yyy to enable only xxx and yyy for parsers.
-Careful --disable-parsers must on the left of --enable-parser=xxx,yyy .
+[1] Try to familiar build ffmpeg for Linux first. .`/configure --<your-options1> --<your-options2>; make -j4;` This configure options will reflect on configure output section.
+E.g. parsers section means you can use `--disable-parsers` to disable all parsers while add `--enable-parser(without 's')=xxx,yyy` to enable only xxx and yyy for parsers.
+Careful `--disable-parsers` must on the left of `--enable-parser=xxx,yyy` .
 To learn basics of tiny/minimal build, read https://github.com/alberthdev/alberthdev-misc/wiki/Build-your-own-tiny-FFMPEG

 [2] We need Linux to cross compile ffmpeg with the help of clean environment script.
 Full code please clone from https://github.com/rdp/ffmpeg-windows-build-helpers , OR my backup (not up to date) repo https://github.com/limkokhole/ffmpeg-windows-build-helpers